NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

 # QGIS Density Analysis Plugin

 This plugin automates the creation of vector density heatmaps in QGIS with a heatmap explorer to examine the areas of greatest concentrations.
 It has two processing algorithms to create a gradient style and random style so that they can be used in QGIS models.
 Another tool allows a copied style or a .qml file to be pasted onto all selected layers.
 It provides an algorithm to create a raster density map of polygons and a pseudocolor processing algorithm to style the results.
-Once installed, the plugin is located under ***Plugins->Density analysis*** in the QGIS menu or on the toolbar.
-Some algorithms can be found in the *Processing Toolbox*.
+Once installed, the plugin is located under ***Plugins->Density analysis*** in the QGIS menu, on the toolbar, and can be found in the *Processing Toolbox* under *Density analysis*.

 <div style="text-align:center"><img src="help/menu.jpg" alt="Density Analysis"></div>